LucasAFournier/predictris/README.md

 > 10. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Add a directed edge from `n_new` to `sourceNode`, labeled with action `a_context`.
 > 11. &nbsp;&nbsp;&nbsp;&nbsp;*// The path has been reinforced and is now considered confident.*
 > 12. &nbsp;&nbsp;&nbsp;&nbsp;Set `sourceNode.confident` to `True`.

+## Code Structure

+The project's code is structured modularly to separate the core learning mechanisms from the environment.
+The agent learning and prediction logic using prediction trees resides in [`src/predictris/agent/`](src/predictris/agent/), whereas the tetris environment implementation resides in [`src/predictris/tetris/`](src/predictris/tetris/).
+This design ensures that the agent is agnostic to the specific world it inhabits, receiving only perception and action functions during initialization.

 ## Experiments